holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_functions_and_fractals/02_functions_worksheet/lesson_plan.md

 ## Lesson Plan

-This lesson assumes that students are coming back from break and therefore need a bit of a refresher.
-For this reason, we start working on functions because it is old stuff (code) wrapped in new stuff (functions).
-The lesson is composed of twenty minutes or so of lecture with the remainder being a worksheet.
+In this lesson, we start to expand from thinking of functions as things to be memorized in math and CS to viewing them as things that help humans think and reason.

 ### Setup

-- `real_life_functions.docx` printed out and ready to go
 - `Python Functions Worksheet` loaded into Schoology
     - https://docs.google.com/document/d/1pD_fh3PX6DwU3aemTk7Rn886AjMAgYAPAlwt7aCmDlk
-    - FIXME: as of 2024-12-11 needs to be checked for correctness/flow

 ### Actual Lesson

 - Review
-    - Common mistakes in Grok
-    - Where have we seen functions before?
+    - Function stuff
+        - Identify parts
+        - Type annotations
 - What is a function?
     - Input/output
     - Look at review problem as ask which are functions?
-        - print() and other()
+        - `print()` and `other()`
         - What are the inputs?
         - What are the outputs?
 - Before going to functions, useful to think of functions in real life